bilalahmed14/bilalahmed14/README.md

 ---
 ### 👦 About Me
-- 👨‍💻 I'm a Electrical graduate
+- 👨‍💻 I'm a  Software Engineer At AFINTI

-- 🔭 I’m currently working as Software Engineer At AFINTI
+- 🔭 Worked as A Audio Data scientist and DSP Engineer

 - 🌱 Worked as on VOIP applications, WebRTC, LAPACK,